Stuck in the Loop: Understanding Rumination as a Childhood Survival Skill

 The Postponement Strategy

-Sometimes, stopping can be a challenge because it feels like you are giving up and will never find an answer.
 If this is the case, use a Postponement Strategy.
 This allows you to save your thoughts while reclaiming your current moment.

 1. Schedule the Investigation: